Kentucky 30 Day Notice to Vacate

 Kentucky Uniform Residential Landlord and Tenant Act

-The following 4 counties and 15 cities have enacted the Uniform Residential Landlord and Tenant Act (URLTA):
+The following counties and cities have enacted the Uniform Residential Landlord and Tenant Act (URLTA), as of the time of writing:

 Counties: